crnd-inc/crnd-web/crnd_web_widget_popup_image/README.rst

 |badge2| |badge5|

 Widget allows you to popup images from the binary fields.
-It is available on the tree view.
+It is available on the form and tree views.

 How it works: